Towards Generalizable Surgical Activity Recognition Using Spatial Temporal Graph Convolutional Networks

 \subsection{Annotation of Surgical Tool Poses}

 We labeled the surgical tool poses in a subset and then we trained a deep residual network (ResNet50) \cite{ResNet} to estimate the poses in the rest of the dataset.
 We first extracted frames, and then we clustered these frames using a simple $k-means$ clustering algorithm based on frame similarity.
 We picked the $20$ most distinguishable frames based on these clusters in order to use for annotation.
 In other words, for each video we labeled only $20$ frames.
+Please note that, we intentionally used frames from the same videos in this step, for efficient labeling purposes with minimal effort (as pose estimation is not the focus of this work).
 We defined $5$ joints to capture the structure of a surgical grasper tool with respect to joints (the arm, the joint that connects the arm and the tool, the tool and its end effectors).
-We used DeepLabCut \cite{DeepLabCut} to both annotate the joints and to train the ResNet with transferred weights learned from ImageNet.
-Then, using the learned model, we estimated the pose coordinates for the rest of the frames.
-Please note that, we intentionally used frames from the same videos in both training and testing in this step, for efficient labeling purposes with minimal effort.
-Automatic pose estimation of surgical tools are one of the better solved problems in surgical video understanding and they achieve high accuracy \cite{Bouget2017,Kurmann2017,Rieke2015}.
-Since pose estimation is not the focus of our paper, we opted for an efficient, quick solution.
+We used DeepLabCut \cite{DeepLabCut} to both annotate the joints and to train the ResNet with transferred weights learned from ImageNet \cite{ImageNet}.
+Using the learned model, we estimated the pose coordinates for the rest of the frames.
+Sample results of the pose estimation of the left tool are shown overlaid on the corresponding JIGSAWS video frames in Figure \ref{fig:Suturing_labeled}.